Skip to main content

 2.1 ECC Encryption/Decryption

-All of the encryption methods used in the nanotdf involve Elliptic Curve Cryptography (ECC).
+All of the encryption methods used in the NanoTDF involve Elliptic Curve Cryptography (ECC).
 Unlike when using RSA, ECC public/private key pairs are only used to create signatures or to handle key exchange.
-The ECC property in use by the nanotdf is the support of a secure key exchange scheme, ECDH.
+The ECC property in use by the NanoTDF is the support of a secure key exchange scheme, ECDH.
 Given either the recipients private key and the sender's public key or the sender's private key and the recipient public key, the same key can be generated and used securely.
 The combination of public/private key allows derivation of a deterministic point on an elliptic curve.
 That point, when used with a Key Derivation Function (KDF), generates an encryption key to share secrets.
 Variations of this method are used by SMIME, GPG, and ECIES.
 Section 4 details more information on the encryption method used.

 For reference please see the following resources: